 Moreover, if someone with a history of assault is convicted again, the prior conviction may lead to harsher sentencing.
 This could result in longer jail time, more substantial fines, or extended probation periods.
 The state uses this approach to deter repeat offenders and ensure that individuals who repeatedly engage in violent or aggressive behavior face increasingly severe repercussions.

-Understanding these legal nuances is crucial for anyone facing assault charges in New York, particularly for an act as seemingly simple yet legally significant as spitting on another person.
-Consulting with an experienced Long Island assault defense attorney is essential to handle assault charges and effectively mitigate potential legal consequences.
+Knowing these legal nuances is crucial for anyone facing assault charges in New York, particularly for an act as seemingly simple yet legally significant as spitting on another person.
+Consulting with an experienced Long Island assault defense attorney is essential to handling assault charges and effectively mitigating potential legal consequences.

 Defending Against a Spitting Assault Charge